sachisahu/Automation-Challenge/README.md

 ## Expected Behavior
 - The script will log in, add a product to the cart, and proceed to checkout.
 - Payment details will be autofilled, and the order will be completed.

+# Error Handling

+Handles exceptions such as:
+- `NoSuchElementException` for missing elements.
+- `TimeoutException` for slow responses.
+- `InterruptedException` during thread sleep.

+# Troubleshooting

+- **ChromeDriver version mismatch**: Ensure ChromeDriver matches your installed Chrome version.
+- **Timeout issues**: Check your internet connection or increase the timeout duration in `WebDriverWait`.
+- **Element not interactable**: Verify the element locators (e.g., XPath).

+# Contributing

+Contributions are welcome!
+Please fork the repository, create a new branch, and submit a pull request.

+# License

+This project is licensed under the MIT License.

+# Author

+Sachidanand Sahu